WebMD: Better Information. Better Health.

-In diagnosing arthritis, an MRI (magnetic resonance imaging) scan can be helpful.
-MRI scan is a test that produces very clear pictures of the human body without the use of X-rays.
+In diagnosing arthritis or other joint disorders, an MRI (magnetic resonance imaging) scan can be helpful.
+An MRI scan is a test that produces very clear pictures of the human body without the use of X-rays.
 MRI uses a large magnet, radio waves, and a computer to produce these images.

 • To detect arthritis.
 MRI can be helpful in evaluating joint damage, particularly damage to the spine, knee, or shoulder.

 • To track the progress of disease.
-Although they aren't widely needed, sometimes someone with arthritis will get repeat scans to determine how fast their arthritis is progressing.
+In repeat scans, MRI can determine how fast the arthritis is progressing.

 • Surgical clips or sutures